grafolean/grafolean/doc/user-guide.md

 ### Sensors

 **Sensors** describe which data is being gathered.
-When the sensors are selected on an entity the period of data collection is also set (every minute, 10 seconds,...), with intervals being multiples of a second.
+When the sensors are selected on an entity, the period of data collection is also set (every minute, 10 seconds,...), with intervals being multiples of a second.

 For Ping the sensors are currently "boring", as they only need to be enabled on the device for the data to be gathered.
-For SNMP however we can specify OIDs that are being fetched, and then specify the formula for calculating values and expression for composing the paths.
+For SNMP however we can specify OIDs that are being fetched, which are then used for calculating values (formula can be specified) and for composing the *paths*.

 ### Paths